dragonchain/dragonchain/docs/usage/permissioning.md

 create/update/delete permissions were implicitly given elsewhere.

-Failure to do so can result in creating an api key, which itself can create a more-permissioned key, thus leading to privelege escalation.
+Failure to do so can result in creating an api key, which itself can create a more-permissioned key, thus leading to privilege escalation.

 See the examples at the bottom of this page for more details/examples.